 I love my father-in-law like he’s my own Dad.
-Steve and I have always gotten along and I’ve always looked up to him.
-And having lost my own dad at a young age, I’ve always considered myself lucky to have him in my life .
+Steve and I have gotten along since the day we met and I’ve always looked up to him.
+Having lost my own dad at a young age, I’ve always considered myself lucky to have him in my life .

 Things have been different the last few years with Lewy Body Dementia tightening its grip on Steve.
 On the surface, he’s not the same guy as he was.
 The quick wit, the bad (but funny) puns, and the welcoming smile are (mostly) gone.
 So is the active lifestyle and the gregarious personality–along with just about everything else that made him so uniquely Steve.
 Beneath the surface, though, real Steve is still in there.

-He’s Still in there, just covered by his Lewy Body Dementia
+Still there but covered by Lewy Body Dementia

 Real Steve is illusive but definitely still there.
 There isn’t one thing we can say or do to draw him out.
 Or at least we haven’t found it yet.
 Instead of banging our heads against the wall to figure out how to pull real Steve out, we focus on the little things.
 The little moments.
 So in the random times he does appear, we don’t miss it.